nogizhopaboroda/cmus-bundler/README.md

 ## Overview

-If you are familiar with vim and vim plugin managers, next 2 lines are enough to explain what cmus-bundler is.

 [cmus](https://github.com/cmus/cmus) is awesome crossplatform cli player. it supports plugins and colorschemes like `vim` does.

 `cmus-bundler` is plugins manager for cmus. like vim plugin managers are.

 It works as a daemon with its own state and communicates with `cmus` via `cmus-remote` program.
-That's why `cmus-bundler start` command is required in order to start daemon when cmus starts.

 ## Dependencies